 7 - Develop structural plans

-Structural plans determine the structural elements of your home extension: foundation, concrete slab, load-bearing walls, columns and beams, and lintels above doors and windows.
+Structural plans determine the structural elements of your home addition: foundation, concrete slab, load-bearing walls, columns and beams, and lintels above doors and windows.

-These plans give precise information to the general contractor on how to build the parts of your extension that holds it up.
+These plans give precise information to the general contractor on how to build the parts of your home addition that holds it up.
 According to the Law on Engineers, an engineer’s input is mandatory for any construction work related to a building’s structure.

 General contractors can recommend a structural engineer that they’ve worked with.
 However, we suggest hiring an independent one to avoid potential conflicts of interest.
 Also, keep in mind that a contractor needs an engineer’s recommendations on structural work before being able to provide you with final quotes.